Rachel worked as a farm manager for three years in PA and as an owner/operator for five years in MN. She currently homesteads in MN.

 This is a very personal topic, and one that I'm not going to go into too much detail about in this article (though I will in other articles, as I think my experiences could be helpful to others).

 I had underlying health issues that compounded my other farming problems.
 So not only did I have little time left after working my outside job to focus on the farm, I was often too exhausted to do all that I wanted and needed to be doing.

 Prior to buying my farm, I didn't know I had any health problems.
 I thought I was a healthy, mostly in-shape 26-year-old.
 In fact, I thought I was quite physically fit due to activities like chopping firewood and just generally running around getting things done; and I was in shape, to some extent, but that didn't mean I didn't have an illness that was creeping up on me.

-Due to my undiagnosed condition, I was "sick" for years before I got diagnosed and starting taking the medicine I need in order to function normally.
-To be honest, I'm still not 100%, and don't know when I will be.
-But my point here, is that not knowing I had health problems greatly impacted my ability to succeed as a small farmer, as it would have impacted any business I had tried to start.
+Due to my undiagnosed condition, I was "sick" for years before I got diagnosed and started taking the medicine I need in order to function normally.
+To be honest, I'm still not 100% and don't know when I will be.
+But my point here is that not knowing I had health problems greatly impacted my ability to succeed as a small farmer, as it would have impacted any business I had tried to start.

 Dr Mark from The Atlantic Rain Forest, Brazil on June 22, 2020:

 Rachel, I wish I had some words that could console you but of course I do not.
 I doubt there even are words.
 I hope you can get started somewhere else.
 Maybe a hobby farm?
 I think your situation is an illustration of why so many of those exist now, and the farms that do survive are large businesses.